jbakse/site_builder/content/animation/index.md

 ### Timed Intervals

-The `map()` function can be great for making things happen over a set interval.
+The `map()` function can be useful for making things happen over a set interval.

 ```javascript
 // move an ellipse from 100 to 400